 The ATLAS Experiment, at CERN’s Large Hadron Collider, has access to the highest energy human-generated collisions in the world.
 Protons are accelerated to near the speed of light and slammed into each other at the center of the detector, recreating the conditions of the early universe soon after the big bang.
 These collisions provide enough energy for the production of very massive particles and rare interactions that give us insight into the fundamental building blocks of nature (fundamental particles) and the forces between them.
 The Demers group uses tau leptons, a 3rd generation particle with a lifetime that is only a fraction of a second, to probe these early universe conditions and to look for evidence of physics beyond what we currently understand.
-The group is currently involved with analyzing the dataset from Run 1 (20 fb-1 delivered at 8 TeV center of mass energy) and preparing for Run 2 (where 1 fb-1 is expected in 2015 alone, at 13 TeV center of mass energy) with much more data to come.
+The group used the ATLAS detector to make the first measurement of tau polarization at a hadron collider.
+With this measurement, we commissioned a variable that is extremely sensitive to CP in Higgs boson decays to taus and that is used in tau identification.
+The group is currently involved with analyzing the dataset from Run 2 (approximately 147 fb-1 at 13 TeV center of mass energy) with data taken from 2015 - 2018.

 Current ATLAS physics projects include

 - A search for Higgs decaying to tau leptons, when the Higgs was produced in association with a Z or W boson.
 This is a small fraction of the entire production of the Higgs, but provides and nice, clean way to trigger on the events of interest given that the tau decays themselves are difficult to identify with high purity and efficiency.
-Demers co-leads this analysis group with Geng-yuan Jeng from the University of Sydney.
-Yale graduate student Emma Ideal is one of the lead analyzers on the VH, H->tautau team.
+Yale graduate students Mariel Pettee and Emma Castiglia, postdoc Gianantonio Pezzullo, and undergraduates India Bhalla-Ladd and Claire Laffan are the lead analyzers on the VH, H->tautau team.

 - A search for a new, exotic Z’ boson that decays to tau pairs.
 If there is a preferential coupling of new physics to the heavy and short-lived 3rd generation particles, this channel provides a fantastic probe.
 It also is an excellent arena for studying high momentum taus, which is important given the higher energies we expect from Run 2.
-Yale graduate student Andrew Leister is one of the lead analyzers on the Z’->tautau search.
+Yale graduate student Andrew Leister was a lead analyzers on the Z’->tautau search in Run 1.

 ATLAS Service Projects

 - The Yale Group is a Trigger and Data Acquisition Institute Member.
-Current projects with TDAQ include the checks on reprocessing for trigger groups (Jane Cummings), with previous significant work on the tau trigger (former Yale Postdoc Cristobal Cuenca Almenar as deputy tau trigger convener.)
+Current projects with TDAQ include the implementation of RNN in tau trigger identification (graduate student Mariel Pettee), the improvement of the tau trigger energy scale (graduate student Emma Castiglia).
+Former work includes the checks on reprocessing for trigger groups (Jane Cummings), with previous significant work on the tau trigger (former Yale Postdoc Cristobal Cuenca Almenar as deputy tau trigger convener.)